Galactic-FaaS/AlphaAHB-V5-Specification/docs/alphaahb-v5-specification.md

 The AlphaAHB V5 Specification represents a significant advancement in high-performance computing architecture, providing the foundation for next-generation systems that require exceptional performance, security, and AI capabilities.

-This specification serves as the definitive guide for implementing AlphaAHB V5-compliant systems and ensures compatibility with the Torus Kernel and OS/3 Astralis operating system.
+This specification serves as the definitive guide for implementing AlphaAHB V5-compliant systems with comprehensive support for advanced floating-point arithmetic, MIMD processing, and cutting-edge AI/ML acceleration.

 ---